 - Correct the coding of the logic for calculating the BestEstimate_down_short_hemisp; this correction only affects some cases where the BestEstimate was calculated from morning or afternoon fit.

-The new version of the code has been released and is now being run in operational processing.
-All of the historical QCRad data at all sites/facilities is being reprocessed, reviewed, and sent to the Archive.
+The new version of the code is now being run in operational processing.
+All of the historical QCRad data at all sites/facilities is being reprocessed, reviewed, and sent to the Data Center.
 The status of the reprocessing effort is available here.

 Additional Information on the QCRAD VAP